 - 1. All persons applying for enrollment, re-enrollment or promotion must have attended a MHSA or USEF judges' clinic within two years preceding application. - 2.
-Recorded judges must attend a clinic at least once every three years. - 3.
-Registered judges must attend a clinic at least once every five years.
+Recorded judges and registered judges must attend a clinic at least once every three years.